MontiCore/monticore/docs/BestPractices-Testing.md

     parser.parse_StringExpression("List<Set<Theo>>> >wert" );
     assertTrue(parser.hasErrors()); // check that the parser has errors

-    // assert a findings is present & remove it from the log
+    // assert a findings is present
     // We ignore the content of the finding, as it is a parser error MCAssertions.assertHasFinding();
   }
   // The @TestWithMCLanguage ensures, that after each test:
-  //  - no more findings are present
+  //  - all reported findings were asserted for
   //  - the mill is torn down
 }
 ```